gamehelp16/site-old/_posts/2016-03-22-js1k-2016-elemental-forest-part-2.md

 c.fillRect(t[k][0]-50*r(),t[k][1],500,20);
 {% endhighlight %}

 This part of code sets the color of the road rectangles and draws them.
 This code draws the path (the one with lighter color), and the "ground" (the one with the darker color).
-I hope you understand what I meant with "path" and "ground".
+I hope you understand what I meant with the "path" and the "ground".

 {% highlight javascript linenos %}
 c.fillStyle = c.strokeStyle = "hsla("+[e,"90%",t[k][2]/8+15+r()*3+"%",1-(t[k][2]-150)/30]+")";